 One of the things that usually holds us back is feeling overwhelmed by the size of our challenge.
 It is imperative that you break down big undertakings into much smaller subprojects.
-You need to overcome your resistance to starting by making it so ridiculously easy on yourself that you have no excuse.
+You need to overcome your resistance to start by making it so ridiculously easy on yourself that you have no excuse.

 For example, if you want to start exercising but find yourself continually putting it off, then set the tiniest of goals to just get going.
 You can commit to running in-place every night this week for just two minutes during commercials.
 This will help you to break through your mental resistance.
 Once you get going, then increase the time slowly each week until you are up to 20-30 minutes per night.

 2. Don’t Wait for the Perfect Starting Point

 Sometimes we are paralyzed like a deer in the headlights because we can’t figure out what our first move should be.
 Don’t wait for the perfect place or time to start, just get going.
 Taking action, even if it isn’t ideal, will produce better results than continuing to do nothing.
 Also, the right thing usually reveals itself once you get started.

 Do you have a dream that you’ve put off pursuing for years?
 Maybe you want to start your own business, write a book or perform on the stage.
 Stop waiting until the time is right and just do it.
 You should start small and start now.
-You’ll probably be amazed what these two strategies alone will do for you and for your life.
+You’ll probably be amazed at what these two strategies alone will do for you and for your life.